Fluctuation theory and exit systems for positive self-similar Markov processes: Proof of Theorem Proof of Theorem 2

 \subsection{The resolvent of $X$}

-The main purpose of this subsection is to establish a formula for the resolvent of $X$ in terms of the ladder process $(R,H).$ This result will be very helpful in the proof of Theorem~ \ref{thm:mainconvresult}.
+The main purpose of this subsection is to establish a formula for the resolvent of $X$ in terms of the ladder process $(R,H)$.
+This result will be very helpful in the proof of Theorem~\ref{thm:mainconvresult}. \begin{corollary} Let $\kappa_q(x,\mathrm {d}y)$ be the kernel defined by